hojak/js-kata-base/README.md

 * Set up a basic cycling timer
 * Get dirty :)

-    repeat:
+    Repeat:
-    * run ``mob start`` to start a round
+    * run ``mob start`` to start a round,
-    * do some coding
+    * do some coding,
-    * run ``mob next`` for a hand over when the cycle timer tell you to
+    * run ``mob next`` for a hand over when the cycle timer tells you to.

-    finish with your session ``mob done`` and a corresponding meaningful commit message
+    Finish with your session ``mob done`` and a corresponding meaningful commit message

-* make sure to do a debriefing at the end of or after the session
+* Make sure to do a debriefing at the end of or after the session.

 ## Hints / Recommendations

-* Use Mocha for Testing
+* Mocha for Testing
     * https://mochajs.org/
-* Use chai for Assertions
+* Chai for Assertions
     * https://www.npmjs.com/package/chai
 * Run ``npm run test:watch`` to run a continuous test